AgoRapide/AgoRapide/README.md

 Changes in relations can likewise be adjusted through UPDATE statements.

 ## Small budgets / short time to market.
+When using AgoRapide you get sooner to marked with a more solid product.

 You do not have to budget separately for administrative tools / support department tools or similar.

-Unit tests, documentation, examples and bulk updates through API are all treated as a single concept and kept close to the actual C# code.
+Also the cost of documentation is greatly reduced with AgoRapide.

 ## Extensive logging (with actual data), exception handling and helpful _relevant_ links to documentation in error messages.